‘No one is out to get SA’ — Calls for ruthless approach to courting investment

 Image: JEFFREY ABRAHAMS/GALLO IMAGES

-Deputy minister of finance Ashor Sarupen said with global investment flows tightening, South Africa would have to become more uncompromising in its efforts to draw investment for infrastructure development in the coming years.
+Deputy minister of finance Ashor Sarupen says with global investment flows tightening, South Africa will have to become more uncompromising in its efforts to draw investment for infrastructure development in the coming years.

 He was addressing a panel at the Sustainable Infrastructure Development Symposium South Africa (Sidssa 2025) in Cape Town on Monday afternoon.